 As shown in the screenshots below, you can enable auto restart so that Galaxy S9 or S9+ will be rebooted automatically within one hour of the specified time.

 You can only set the schedule as once a week only.
 Frequently restarting/rebooting Galaxy S9 and S9+ will not be helpful.

 How to power off and reboot Galaxy S9 and S9+ with the power button options?

-The safest way to power off or reboot Galaxy S9 or S9+ is using the power button options.
+The safest way to power off or reboot … Read the rest

 The post How to reboot Galaxy S9 and S9+ if Galaxy S9 hangs? appeared first on Galaxy S9 Guides.

 Of course, for carrier-locked phones, Android update always arrives slower than unlocked ones.